A recall team knows which tasks must be executed in case of a product recall.

 Information of the contact partners in other organisations, for example commercial customers, suppliers, professional associations.

 Information to the national market surveillance authorities and notification to the countries of distribution within the European Union (EU) provided that the product has been delivered there.
 It is advisable to make binding use of the recall form of BAuA and the EU Product Safety Business Alert Gateway in the company-internal recall management.
 Both links are available on this website.

 Coordinated information of the product users about the relevant media, ie public and specialised press, the television and the radio.
 In addition, the company's website should contain a possible product recall and be easily identifiable.
 It is advisable to design appropriate pages already in the run-up, which can be switched online quickly in case of recall.

-A recall plan is ideally customized precisely and individually to the appropriate company.
-For this reason, the general sample recall plans are not sufficient, but helpful, at least, when draw-ing up a specific plan.
-The European Commission provides a guide of this kind to download on its website.
+A recall plan is ideally customized precisely and individually to the respective company.
+For this reason, general sample recall plans are not sufficient, but helpful, at least, when drawing up a specific plan.
+The European Commission provides such a guide to download on its website.